RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 The other idea was to add a constraint stating that any relaxation (i.e. increase) in the maximum observed load over the month had to be at least counterbalanced by a decrease in the cost of electricity.
 But this seemed unnecessarily constraining.
 I decided to trust the forecast, which may be a risky approach, but also had the best shot at developing the best schedule.

+To write the final solution files for submission, the bash scripts "write.bash" (for recurring activities) or "writenov3.bash" (for recurring and once-off activities - number of once-off activities i.e. 100 has to be edited in afterwards) were run.

 Estimated total cost (3 November) -- $261,906

 |	Case      | Estimated Cost | Actual Cost     |